MITLibraries/bento/README.md

 API endpoint to limit the search to local/Alma (Books+) results.
 - `PRIMO_MAIN_VIEW_TAB` the value of the `tab` param for the Primo UI main search view.
 (This is used for links to Primo searches.)
-- `PRIMO_SEARCH`: toggles feature flag to search the Primo API.
 - `PRIMO_SPLASH_PAGE`: URL for Libraries splash page explaining the transition from EDS to Primo.
 - `PRIMO_TAB`: the value of the Primo `tab` param for Bento.
 - `PRIMO_VID`: our Primo 'view ID'.